 (and even if you don't), Denison is your kind of city.
 Founded in

 and Texas Central Rail Lines, Denison blossomed into one of the

 South's most important transportation centers, serving as the first

 rail stop across from the Indian Territory - as Oklahoma was known

 Goods from the seaport at Galveston

-could be carried to St. Louis through Denison, and grain and beef from Kansas
+could be carried to St. Louis through Denison, and grain and beef

-and the rest of the southwest via the Katy Lines.
+to Texas and the rest of the southwest

-a fast-paced commercial hub could be found in
+Denison's spirit as a fast-paced commercial hub could be found in

 seat, a definite run for its money in terms of activity and affluence.